 Modular homes typically come with the lowest-priced fixtures and finishes that can be applied, which is why they can be very inexpensive.
 Upgrading to our custom energy package, available only through Meadowlark Builders, adds a significant amount to the price tag, but pays for itself in a reasonable time period.
 Other custom finishes will add to the price as well, but those finishes will tend to look better and last longer.

 Modular homes are an attractive option that will save a decent sum of money in construction relative to a custom-built home.
-They are not useful in every case, but they can be a versatile tool to use when you have an open palette and a tight budget.
+They are not useful in every case, but they can be a versatile green building technology to use when you have an open palette and a tight budget.
 In some cases, they might be nearly the floorplan you were thinking of anyway.